bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 ![blind birds](/assets/mh2025/blind.png "[2025-01-18 2214] Brds")

-We soon finish strategizing and walk back to HQ to work on puzzles in advance of the next appointment at 2300.
+We soon finish strategizing and walk back to the room to work on puzzles in advance of the next appointment at 2300.
 I was kicking myself the whole way for not noticing.
 Grackle stopped by the piano in Building 26 and spent the time between scavenger hunts playing it.

 Despite that minor setback, I enjoyed the puzzle as a whole, and it did basically everything right with respect to the use of the language.
 I couldn't ask for more.
 (Why am I making this comment? ...you'll see.)